Pushplaybang/knife/README.md

 knife
 =====
-Nail vertical rythm, modular scale, and REMs like a boss with this simple set of SASS/SCSS variables, functions and mixins.
+Nail vertical rhythm, modular scale, and REMs like a boss with this simple set of SASS/SCSS variables, functions and mixins.

-**NB: in beta, will finish testing the first version of this in the next day or so.**
+**NB: early release, will finish testing the first version of this in the next day or so.**

 ## Features
 * Simple to master and Use